 3. Instruments and vocals lack clarity and distinction

-Each instrument and each vocal needs to fit in the mix so the best qualities of each are present in the mix.
+Each instrument and each vocal needs to fit in the mix so the best qualities of each are present in the worship music mix.
 It’s like my grandmother’s cooking: She had all the right ingredients, but she couldn’t season a dish to save her life.
 The EQ process is the seasoning.
 I’ll be honest: I used to sneak in a bottle of hot sauce on the days she made her chili.

 Let’s say you have two singers, an acoustic guitar, an electric guitar, a bass and a drum kit.
 The default “noon” position on the channel EQ’s isn’t going to help your mix.
 Decide what you want your mix to sound like, and then start making EQ changes.
 For instance, if you want the acoustic guitar to have a bright feel, then cut a bit of the lows, boost a bit of the highs and then work out the mid-range frequencies to give you the right amount of presence and body from the guitar.